 Amongst the twelve industry experts at our roundtable event, there were representatives from Harbottle and Lewis; Jersey Finance; Julius Baer; Rothschild & Co Wealth Mangement; Stephenson Harwood; Smith & Williamson and Wedlake Bell.
 We were represented by Richard Prosser, Group Director, alongside Director Ella Pinnock and Michelle Tring, Trust Director.

 Those present shared their views not only on the challenges created by the handover of wealth, but also the new and evolving demands of younger HNWIs, and what the transition means for advisers and the services they offer.
-Over the coming weeks more articles will be published on a wide range of topics related to this generational shift in the industry.

 Education and communication